 Family 1 (Foye)

-Adam Foye (parents Sarah and Patrick Foye), is an 11-year-old currently in sixth grade.
+AJ Foye (parents Sarah and Patrick Foye), is an 11-year-old currently in sixth grade.
 He was born with muscle weakness and was delayed in his motor development as an infant.
 Because of low muscle tone, he had difficulties with feeding as a baby, has curvature of the spine (treated with a brace) and is vulnerable to respiratory infections.
 He fatigues easily and requires breathing assistance at night with a nasal ventilator.
 He walks for limited distances (up to four city blocks) and uses a stroller or scooter for longer distances.

-Adam appears to be the only member of his family with muscle weakness.
+AJ appears to be the only member of his family with muscle weakness.
 He has tested negative for 13 genes previously associated with muscle weakness, including some discovered at Boston Children’s Hospital.

 Since titin has previously been associated with heart problems, the finding suggests that Adam should be monitored more regularly with cardiac testing.
 The Foyes could also have prenatal testing for titin should they decide to have another child.